antonyaswinkumar/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS:**

-Thus, the program to implement
+Thus, the program to implement SISO Shift Register using verilog and validating their functionality using their functional tables is executed successfully.